Approximating the Set of Separable States Using the Positive Partial Transpose Test: Proof of Theorem

 Consider an informationally complete POVM on $\mathcal{H}^A$ and $\mathcal{H}^B$, and by taking their pairwise tensor product extend them to an informationally complete POVM on $\mathcal{H}$.
-Now apply quantum state tomography on $(n-1)$ copies of $\rho$.
-The outcomes of the measurements give an approximation of $\rho$.
-To be more precise, let $\{ M_i \}$ be the informationally complete POVM on $\mathcal{H}$.
-For any sequence of outcomes $(M_{l_1}, \dots ,M_{l_{(n-1)}})$ we get to the approximation
+Then apply quantum state tomography on $(n-1)$ copies of $\rho$ in order to obtain an approximation of this state.
+To be more precise, let $\{M_i\}$ be the resulting informationally complete POVM on $\mathcal{H}$.
+So for a sequence of outcomes $(M_{l_1}, \dots ,M_{l_{(n-1)}})$ we get to the approximation